mantidproject/mantid/docs/source/concepts/FractionalRebinning.rst

 **RebinnedOutput** workspaces have the fractional weight resulting from previous rebins stored for each input bin.
-When :ref:`algm-Rebin2D` is called on RebinnedOutput workspaces, the argument *UseFractionalArea* is always automatically turned on, to ensure the weight fractions are alwasy propagated accross several rebins and that the best possible signal and error estimates are achieved.
+When :ref:`algm-Rebin2D` is called on RebinnedOutput workspaces, the argument *UseFractionalArea* is always automatically turned on, to ensure the weight fractions are always propagated accross several rebins and that the best possible signal and error estimates are achieved.

 On the other hand, when :ref:`algm-Rebin2D` is called on a **Workspace2D** workspace,